Skip to content

 Final verdict: Gong vs Microsoft Copilot

 Both Gong and Microsoft Copilot are strong tools in the productivity space, but they serve different needs.
-Gong stands out for best sales conversation ai, making it ideal for sales teams and revenue organizations wanting ai-driven insights.
-Microsoft Copilot differentiates with deep m365 integration, which benefits users focused on microsoft 365 power users and enterprise teams.
+Gong is best at best sales conversation ai — particularly for sales teams and revenue organizations who need ai-driven insights.
+Microsoft Copilot is best at deep m365 integration — particularly for teams focused on microsoft 365 power users and enterprise teams.

-With a 0.4-point rating advantage and 1,890 reviews, Gong has the edge in user satisfaction.
+Gong scores higher on ToolChase.
 The best approach is to try Gong and Microsoft Copilot's free tier to see which fits your specific workflow.

 Try Gong → Try Microsoft Copilot →